-Did you nail your interview, or will it be 'Thanks, but no thanks'?
+Did you nail your job interview, or will it be "Thanks, but no thanks?"

-You walk out the interview room, close the door behind you and let out a sigh of relief.
+You walk out of the interview room, close the door behind you and let out a sigh of relief.
 It's over.
-You answered all the questions, figuratively ticked all the boxes and sold yourself as best you could.
+You answered all the questions, figuratively ticked all the boxes, and sold yourself as best you could.

-The interviewer said that they will be in touch next week, so now it's a waiting game.
+The interviewer or hiring manager said that they will be in touch next week, so now it's a waiting game.
 In the meantime, how can you tell if you've got a fighting chance?
-If the suspense is killing you already, check out these six signs that your interview went well.
+If the suspense is killing you already, check out these six signs that your job interview went well.

 Were you chin-wagging away by the end of the interview?
-If the conversation felt natural and friendly, there's a strong chance that the interview went well.
-During a job interview, the majority of the talking will be about business (e.g. the role, your background and your qualifications), and the interviewer will have the same list of questions they use for every candidate who walks through the door.
+If the conversation felt natural and friendly, that's a good sign that the interview went well.
+During a job interview, the majority of the talking will be about business (e.g. the role, your background, and your qualifications), and the potential employer will have the same list of questions that they use for every candidate who walks through the door.
 It's a formal affair.

-However, if things are going well and the interviewer thinks you could be 'the one', the conversation may take a casual turn.
-Remember: Landing the role isn't merely about being able to do the job ‒ it's also about how you will fit into the workplace and whether you align with the company culture.
+However, if things are going well and the interviewer or hiring manager thinks you could be "the one," the conversation may take a casual turn.
+Remember: landing the role isn't merely about being able to do the job ‒ it's also about how you will fit into the workplace and whether you align with the company culture.
 Put simply, it's about personality too.
-If the interviewer starts to talk to you in an informal way, they are trying to get to know you better.
+If the interviewer starts to talk to you in an informal way during the hiring process, they are trying to get to know you better.

 Naturally, when an interviewer is speaking to a candidate, they don't want to give any false promises.
-For that reason, you will find that many interviewers use vague terminology such as 'if you get the job' or 'the candidate who gets the role'.
-However, if the interview is going swimmingly, the interviewer may give you hints by subconsciously changing their word choice.
+For that reason, you will find that many hiring managers or interviewers use vague terminology such as "if you get the job" or "the candidate who gets the role."
+However, if the job interview is going swimmingly, the interviewer may give you hints by subconsciously changing their word choice.

-For example, should the interviewer start saying phrases like 'when you start' or 'you will be working in X department', it could be a sign that things are going well.
+For example, should the person interviewing you start saying phrases like "when you start" or "you will be working in X department," it could be a good sign that things are going well.
 It's a subtle change, but this shift in conversation style may indicate that they have ear-marked you as one of the leading candidates.

-When you're answering interview questions, you might be so focussed on getting things right that you fail to pay attention to the interviewer.
+When you're answering interview questions, such as "Tell me about yourself," you might be so focused on getting things right that you fail to pay attention to the interviewer.
 Don't make that mistake.
 The way that they respond to each of your answers could give you insight into how you're doing.
-For instance, if the interviewer nods, smiles or gives you other forms of positive affirmation, that's a great sign.
+For instance, if the interviewer nods, smiles, or gives you other forms of positive affirmation, that's a great sign of a successful interview.
 Take the time to notice how they react to you.

 Before the interview was done, did the interviewer whisk you into the main office to meet the team?
 Let's face it, introducing every candidate to the rest of the workforce is a waste of time.
 Interviewers only tend to do this if they believe you are one of the leading candidates or are intending to hire you.

-Equally, they may call other staff members into the room to speak to you or simply say hello.
-Either way, meeting the team means that you have a good shot at landing the role.
+Equally, they may call other team members into the room to speak to you or simply say hello.
+Either way, if the interviewer introduces the team during the hiring process, it means that you have a good shot at landing the role.

-How did the interviewer speak about the role?
-During the interview, they would have told you what the main duties of the job would be and maybe some extra details.
-But if the interviewer speaks highly of the job and tries to sell it to you, the chances are that the interview is going well.
+How did the interviewer or hiring manager speak about the role?
+During the interview process, they would have told you what the main duties of the job would be and maybe some extra details.
+But if the interviewer speaks highly of the job and tries to sell it to you, chances are that the interview is going well.